Stripe vs Adyen: Key fees and features compared side by side

 While both Stripe and Adyen support global payments, the differences lie in infrastructure, control, and scalability.
 Below, we break down the nuanced distinctions that can influence your long-term success.

-Direct acquiring vs aggregator model: Adyen connects directly with card networks like Visa and Mastercard, offering merchants greater control, faster settlements, and deeper transaction data.
+Direct acquiring vs aggregator model: Adyen connects directly with card networks such as Visa and Mastercard, offering merchants greater control, faster settlements, and deeper transaction data.
 Stripe acts as an aggregator, meaning it processes payments on behalf of its users through its own acquiring licence.
 While this speeds up onboarding, it can limit flexibility and transparency for larger merchants.

 Onboarding and contracts: Stripe offers instant onboarding for most businesses with minimal documentation.
 Adyen requires formal underwriting and contracts, typically suited for businesses processing over A$250,000 per month.
 This makes Stripe ideal for fast-moving startups and Adyen more suitable for high-volume enterprises.

 Checkout and UI localisation: Stripe Checkout is customisable, developer-friendly, and easy to integrate.
-Adyen provides highly localised checkout flows, including support for over 250 local payment methods worldwide.
+Adyen provides highly localised checkout flows, including support for over 200 local payment methods worldwide.
 For businesses prioritising localisation, Adyen often has the edge.

 Support options: Stripe provides robust self-service documentation, chat, and email support.
 Priority support is available for a fee.
 Adyen assigns dedicated account managers for qualifying clients, offering a more tailored and hands-on experience.